 What to Serve It With?

 When you put this Caprese salad with burrata on the table, I think we can all agree that it will be the star of the show.
-Make it a part of your Memorial Day Menu or 4th of July celebrations!
+Make it a part of your Memorial Day Menu, Labor Day Menu, or 4th of July celebrations!
 Here are some pairing and serving suggestions:

-- Crusty Bread: Serve it with warm crusty bread like French baguette or No Knead Olive Bread on the side for an appetizer that is guaranteed to impress.
+- Crusty Bread: Serve it with warm, crusty bread, such as French baguette or No Knead Olive Bread, on the side for an appetizer that is guaranteed to impress.

 - Bruschetta: Slice a baguette, brush with olive oil, and toast just before serving alongside the tomato caprese with fresh burrata, or make it a part of your Meat and Cheese Platter.